I still remember this funny commercial by Axe:

 Just yesterday I’ve read two amazing articles.

 First was about SPACs, a funny and sad at the same time.
 I totally recommend it to anyone interested in stock market: https://yetanothervalueblog.com/2021/04/april-fools-for-post-spac-investors-nkla-goev.html

-Second one was about Home Capital Group (HCG): https://chaptertwelvecapital.com/post/who-almost-killed-home-capital-group/.
+Second one was about Home Capital Group (TSX:HCG): https://chaptertwelvecapital.com/post/who-almost-killed-home-capital-group/.

 Personally I like and use HCG for my rainy day funds for 3 reasons:

-1. They have business account, and not many online banks have it.
+1. They offer business account, and not many online banks can offer it.

 2. They pay relatively high interest rates on their GICs and Savings account.